tanmoymollik/toy-c-compiler/README.md

 Currently this implementation passes tests upto chapter 15 with extra credits.

+This includes expressions, static variables, functions, integer, long, double, pointers, arrays etc. Currently I am working on adding support for char, void pointers and struct.

+I also implemented chapter 19 (tacky optimizations) and chapter 20 (register allocation) for integer types.
+After finishing chapters 16-18 I will add support for other types.

 My first implementation was written in Rust because I had recently learnt it and wanted to try it out on something.
 But then I pivoted to OCaml because I found it better suited for writing a compiler.